+. ,

 Degree Requirements Units

-Major requirements 32-36
+Major requirements (up to 9 in GE) 32-36

 Required area of concentration 12

-Supporting course 4
+Supporting course (may include 3 in GE) 4

-General education 41
+General education 50

-General electives 27-31
+General electives 18-31

 Total units needed for the degree 120

 Major Core Requirements 8

 PHYS 209AB General Physics Laboratory 2

 PHYS 210AB General Physics 6

 Choose one of the following two courses in modern

 physics or astronomy: 3-4

 ASTR 305 Frontiers in Astronomy 3

 PHYS 314 Introduction to Physics III 4

 Choose one of the following two courses in optics: 3

 PHYS 340 Light and Optics 3

 PHYS 342 Light and Color 3

 An approved course in computer applications,

 e.g., PHYS 381 (2): 2-4

 Capstone course; One of the following: 2

 ASTR 492 Instructional Design Project 2

 ASTR 497 Undergraduate Research in Astronomy 2

 PHYS 492 Instructional Design Project 2

 PHYS 493 Senior Design Project 2

 PHYS 497 Undergraduate Research in Physics 2

-The major must include a minimum of 24 upper-div physics and astronomy, so, with an advisor, choose additional upper-division physics and astronomy co 13-16 units in ourses.
-Physics
+The major must include a minimum of 24 upper-division n units in

+physics and astronomy, so, with an advisor, choose 13-

+additional upper-division physics and astronomy course - 13-16

-100 may be substituted for an advanced physics el ective course.
-13-16
+100 may be substituted for an advanced physics electiv e course.
+13-10

-Total units in the major core 32-36